nikantonelli/Radial-Density/README.md

 The 'READY' (green) and 'BLOCKED' (red) flags are show as a bit of border of the required colour.

+You can also ask the app to 'SORT' the artefacts based on the sizing that oyu have asked for.
+It works clockwise from the top from largest to smallest.

 If you shift-CLICK on the segment, the app will give you the dependencies.
 If you just click on the segment, the app will give you a data panel with more information about the artefact.

 ![alt text](https://github.com/nikantonelli/Radial-Density/blob/master/Images/overview.png)